rapid7/insightconnect-plugins/plugins/armorblox/help.md

 # Key Features

 * Fetches incidents detected by Armorblox for the given tenant.
-* Retrieves the remedation action for a given incident.
+* Retrieves the remediation action for a given incident.

 # Requirements